The Victoria Police Forensic Services Department (VPFSD) provides forensic services to assist Victoria Police, the judicial system and the community.

 Before approaching the OCFS, consider what area of Forensic Science would suit your specialty.
 The prospective student supervisor could contact the OCFS to explore project ideas and options.
 See contacts below.

 Undergraduate placements and internships

 Tertiary undergraduate placements, unpaid work, internships, research scholarships and paid vacation work options are not offered.

 Secondary students and work experience

 Unfortunately, the Forensic Services Department is unable to offer any placements to secondary school students.
-This is because the legal nature of forensic science requires that there is very limited access to exhibits and notes from cases that are either still being investigated or awaiting trial.
-The laboratory areas are also a very hazardous environment due to the presence of blood, drugs and weapons.
+The legal nature of forensic science requires that there is very limited access to exhibits and case notes.
+The laboratory areas can also be a hazardous environment requiring specialised training due to the presence of blood, drugs and weapons.